pamela-gatica/student-health-flask-app/README.md

 # Student Health Data Web App

 ## Overview
 A lightweight Flask-based web application that integrates SQLite to explore and analyze student health and wellness data.
-The application provides an intuitive interface to view key indicators such as stress levels, sleep quality, physical activity, mood, and overall health risk.
+The application provides an intuitive interface to visualize key indicators such as stress levels, sleep quality, physical activity, mood, and overall health risk.

-This project highlights the integration of data analytics concepts with web development to deliver accessible and interactive data exploration.
+This project demonstrates the integration of data analytics and backend development, transforming raw data into an interactive and user-friendly web experience.

 ## Application Preview
 <img src="images/home.png" width="700">